riggerthegeek/ui-router.login/README.md

 #### setAuthGetMethod (string: method = "getAuthKey")

 This is the method in your authentication module that retrieves your authentication key.
-If it returns a non-`true` value, it assumes you're not authorised.
+If it returns a falsey value, it assumes you're not authorised.

 #### setCookieName (string: name = "__loginState")